 - Employee Eligibility Self-Certification: Employers could choose to require employees to self-certify (or attest) that they were eligible for COBRA coverage through the subsidy.
 See Q-4 in the Notice for further information.

 How Does the COBRA Subsidy Work?

-Here's a simplified step-by-step guide:
+Here is a simplified step-by-step guide:

 2021 COBRA Subsidy Employee Notice Requirement

-- The forms necessary for establishing eligibility for premium assistance.
+- Any needed forms necessary to establish eligibility for premium assistance.